microsoftarchive/iot-journey/docs/articles/security-challenges.md

 Devices may be placed in the open, and not under the physical control of a user.
 That makes them targets for malicious tampering, or simple wear-and-tear from the elements.
 Analog components in particular may fail or give defective readings.

-Also, many IoT devices taking readings from the physical world in a way that doesn’t require special access or authentication.
+Also, many IoT devices take readings from the physical world in a way that doesn’t require special access or authentication.
 To “hack” a temperature sensor, I can just hold a lighter next to it.

 Mitigations might include physically securing the device; making the device smarter (add a proximity detector to the temperature sensor?), or analyzing the data on the backend for anomalous or implausible input.